MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 Whether or not you start with a blank list, there is no avoiding working with your business groups.
 The tools can't tell you what's important to the business.
 The tools can give you some leads on what's important based on use, but only the business groups can tell you how dependent their business is on those documents and solutions.
 For example, if you only base your work on data, you might miss seasonally used solutions, such as year-end sales reports or annual performance review templates, or other documents that aren't being used at the time that you collect data.

 Now it's time to start to make plans to deploy the agent to the existing Office clients.
 Here are some considerations to think about before you deploy the agent.
-You will find requirements to deploy the agent in [Telemetry agent](deploy-telemetry-dashboard.md#agent).
+You will find requirements to deploy the agent in [Office Telemetry Agent](deploy-telemetry-dashboard.md#agent).
 If you haven't yet deployed Office Telemetry Dashboard, you will find that information in [Deploy Office Telemetry Dashboard](deploy-telemetry-dashboard.md).

 ### Choose which Office client computers to monitor